Local and global structure of connections on nonarchimedean curves: Berkovich discs

 \begin{defn} For $R$ a ring equipped with a submultiplicative norm (e.g., a commutative Banach algebra over $K$), the \emph{Gel'fand spectrum} $\calM(R)$ is defined as the set of bounded (by the given norm) multiplicative seminorms on $R$, topologized as a subset of the product $\RR^R$.
 Note that $\calM(R)$ may also be viewed as a closed subset of a product of bounded closed intervals, and hence is compact; it is also nonempty provided that $R \neq 0$ \cite[Theorem~1.2.1]{berkovich1}.
 For $x \in \calM(R)$, let $\calH(x)$ denote the completion of $\Frac(R/\ker(x))$ for the multiplicative norm induced by $x$. \end{defn}

 \begin{remark} Any bounded homomorphism $R \to S$ of commutative Banach algebras over $K$ defines a continuous restriction map $\calM(S) \to \calM(R)$.
-If this map is surjective, then it is a quotient map because the source and target are compact (see for instance \cite[Remark~2.3.15(a)]{kedlaya-liu}).
+If this map is surjective, then it is a quotient map because the source and target are compact: the induced map from the quotient space is a continuous bijection from a quasicompact space to a Hausdorff space, hence a bijection \cite[\S 9, No. 4, Corollaire~2]{bourbaki-top}.

 For example, suppose that $R$ is a commutative Banach algebra over $K$ and that $K'$ is a complete field extension of $K$.
-Then the completed tensor product $R' = R \widehat{\otimes}_K K'$ is a Banach algebra over $K'$, and the restriction map $\calM(R') \to \calM(R)$ is always surjective (see for instance \cite[Lemma~2.3.13]{kedlaya-liu}).
+Then the completed tensor product $R' = R \widehat{\otimes}_K K'$ is a Banach algebra over $K'$ and the restriction map $\calM(R') \to \calM(R)$ is always surjective \cite[Lemma~1.20]{kedlaya-witt}.

 In the previous paragraph, if $K'$ is the completion of an algebraic Galois extension of $K$ (such as $\CC$), we can say more: not only is the restriction map $\calM(R') \to \calM(R)$ surjective, but the group of continuous automorphisms of $K'$ over $K$ acts transitively on the fibres of the restriction map.
 See \cite[Corollary~1.3.6]{berkovich1}. \end{remark}